How to moor a ship?

 This is a useful and popular boating knot that is ideal for mooring a boat and is easy to untie.
 It’s made of two steps:

-First step: 'Round Turn', two passes of the tail around a dock post or mooring ring will take the initial strain while you complete the knot.
-You can also add one or two extra ‘turns’ if you have a large boat or if a strong wind is blowing.
-These turns allow you to control the boat.
+First step: The 'Round Turn' involves two passes of the tail around a dock post or mooring ring to take the initial strain while you complete the knot.
+If you have a large boat or if a strong wind is blowing, you can add one or two extra ‘turns’ to control the boat.

-Alternative: Mooring hooks
+Alternative: Mooring Hooks

 For more information, please visit HUAZHONG.